fsharp/fsharp.org/guides/data-access/index.md

 * [FSharp.Data.SQLProvider](http://fsprojects.github.io/SQLProvider/) - A general SQL database type provider, supporting LINQ queries, schema exploration, individuals.
 Requires SQL Server, SQLite, PostgreSQL, Oracle, MySQL or Microsoft Access.

-* [ADO.NET](http://msdn.microsoft.com/library/aa286484.aspx) - A set of .NET classes exposing data access services to the .NET programmer.
+* [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/) - A set of .NET classes exposing data access services to the .NET programmer.
 Works with a very broad range of databases.

-* [Rezoom.SQL](https://github.com/rspeele/Rezoom.SQL) - A library that statically typechecks a common SQL dialect and translates it to various RDBMS backends.
+* [Rezoom.SQL](https://github.com/rspeele/Rezoom.SQL) - Statically typed SQL for F#.
+Rezoom.SQL is an F# ORM for SQL databases.
+It integrates with the F# compiler via a generative type provider to statically typecheck its own dialect of SQL.
+It knows how to translate this SQL dialect to various backends.
+Currently it supports SQLite, SQL Server, and PostgreSQL.
+The type provider makes it fast and easy to write SQL statements, run them, and consume their results from your F# code with full type safety.
+You don't need to install any editor extensions or custom tooling, just add a NuGet package and you're off and running

 * [Npgsql.FSharp](https://github.com/Zaid-Ajaj/Npgsql.FSharp) - A thin F#-friendly layer for the Npgsql data provider for PostgreSQL.
 For an optimal developer experience, this library is made to work with [Npgsql.FSharp.Analyzer](https://github.com/Zaid-Ajaj/Npgsql.FSharp.Analyzer) which is a F# analyzer that will verify the query syntax and perform type-checking against the parameters and the types of the columns from the result set.